kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 # Energy loss in pipes due to friction

 As a fluid flows through a pipe energy will be dissipated due to friction.
-As we will see the amount of energy lost will depend on the type of fluid, the fluid's velocity and the condition (*i.e.* roughness) of the pipe.
+As we will see the amount of energy lost will depend on the type of fluid, the fluid's velocity and the condition (*i.e.* material, roughness) of the pipe.

 Losses due to friction will cause the pressure to decrease along the length of the pipe, therefore increasing the amount of power that a pump must deliver to the fluid.
 These losses can become significant in systems where long stretches of piping are employed (for example, in heat exchangers, oil pipelines, fire protection systems, etc.).